Sirimavo Bandaranaike: Resignation and death

-Bandaranaike died on 10 October 2000 of a heart attack at Kadawatha, as she was heading home to Colombo.
+Bandaranaike later died on 10 October 2000 of a heart attack at Kadawatha, as she was heading home to Colombo.
 She had been casting her vote in the parliamentary election, which had been held that day.
 Sri Lanka declared two days of national mourning, and state radio stations abandoned their regular programming to play funeral laments.
+State television later featured a retrospective on her life.
+All liquor stores, bars, cinemas and slaughterhouses were ordered to close.

 Bandaranaike's remains lay in state in the parliament, and her funeral subsequently took place at Horagolla, where she was interred in the mausoleum, Horagolla Bandaranaike Samadhi, originally built for her husband.